Breaking the Silence: My Battle Against Coercive Control

 Your journey to healing begins with acknowledging the truth and reaching out for the support you deserve.

-Sharing this isn't easy, but it's necessary for me because after years of second guessing myself and being afraid, I’m starting the reclaim my power.
-Just as important is to normalise talking about survival from abuse because this is how anyone who is this type of relationship might find themselves empowered to make their own first steps toward recovery.
-While I am massively recovered and taking big strides in my life, sometimes I suffer social anxiety and still can experience waves of panic when I am alone.
-I share this because after the decades of cowering away from connections, and having lots of therapy and healing work, I am becoming okay allowing myself to be seen.
+Sharing this feels so much easier now.
+It’s necessary for me, because after years of second-guessing myself and living in fear, I have reclaimed my power.
+It’s important to normalise conversations about surviving abuse — this is how someone in a similar relationship might recognise themselves and feel empowered to take their first steps toward recovery.
+I have deeply recovered from that toxic relationship.
+I share this because, after decades of withdrawing from connection and years of therapy and healing work, I am now okay with allowing myself to be seen.

 My story is one of many, yet each one is crucial.
 By speaking out, I hope to shed light on the insidious nature of coercive control and encourage others to recognise the signs and seek help.